yuanz03/tp/docs/UserGuide.md

 ### Listing all teams: `listteams`

-Shows a list of all plauers in the PlayBook.
+Shows a list of all teams in the PlayBook.

 Format: `listteams`